-- 4.1 Watertight doors may also serve as fire doors but need not be fire tested when intended for use below the bulkhead deck.
-Where such doors are used at locations above the bulkhead deck they should, in addition to complying with the provisions applicable to fire doors at the same locations, also comply with means of escape provisions of regulation II-2/13. - 4.2 Where a watertight door is located adjacent to a fire door, both doors should be capable of independent operation, remotely if required by regulations II-1/13.8.1 to II-1/13.8.3 and from both sides of each door.
+- 4.1 Watertight doors may also serve as fire doors but need not be fire-tested if fitted on cargo ships or if fitted below the bulkhead deck on passenger ships.
+However, such doors fitted above the bulkhead deck on passenger ships should be tested to the Fire Test Procedures (FTP) Code in accordance with the fire rating of the division they are fitted in.
+These doors should also comply with the means of escape provisions of regulation II-2/13.
+If it is not practicable to ensure self-closing, means of indication on the bridge showing whether these doors are open or closed and a notice stating "To be kept closed at sea" can be an alternative to self-closing. - 4.2 Where a watertight door is located adjacent to a fire door, both doors should be capable of independent operation, remotely if required by regulations II-1/13.8.1 to II-1/13.8.3 and from both sides of each door.